 Ask for their input and advice and listen.
 They’ll take notice of your efforts and vigor; this is the inspiration and application they’ll need to write super recommendation letter on your behalf.

 If you’re active in your community or volunteer, having a high-profile refence such as a state representative, mayor and even business owner, is another great way to build connections and solidify a one-of-a-kind letter of recommendation.

-- Most admissions officers are looking at social media accounts, like TikTok and Instagram, as part of their student evaluation or admissions process.
+Ensure your social media accounts reflect your best self.
+Most admissions officers are looking at social media accounts, like TikTok and Instagram, as part of their student evaluation or admissions process.
 According to Inside Higher Ed, a 2020 Kaplan survey reflected that 65 percent of admissions officers “see no issue with social media being a part of the admissions equation.”